bretmullinix/python-for-beginners/t5-oop-part2/readme.md

     speak_and_walk(human)
    ```

-   The code is polymorphic because the human acts like a mammal in the method.
+   The code snippet above calls the method with a human value for the required Mammal parameter.
+Because a
+   human is a Mammal, the call is allowed.
+Then, when the method executes, the **speak** method of the Human
+   is called instead of the Mammal method.
+If we deleted the **speak** method from the Human class, the
+   Mammal method would be called again.

 :construction: